pulumi/registry/themes/default/content/registry/packages/aws-quickstart-redshift/how-to-guides.md

 ---
-title: How-to Guides
+title: AWS QuickStart Redshift How-to Guides
 meta_desc: |
-    Tutorials for using infrastructure as code in the Pulumi AWS QuickStart VPC Package
+    Tutorials for using infrastructure as code in the Pulumi AWS QuickStart Redshift Package
 layout: how-to
 ---